processone/ejabberd/CONTAINER.md

 If there is a command with a result that can be ignored, prefix that command with `!`

+All this works when starting ejabberd with the default method `foreground`, not when using `live`, `iexlive`, ...

-This example, registers an `admin@localhost` account when the container is first created.
+This example registers an `admin@localhost` account when the container is first created.
 Everytime the container starts, it shows the list of registered accounts, checks that the admin account exists and password is valid, changes the password of an account if it exists (ignoring any failure),